dream3d-ai/data-interview/README.md

 4. **Extra: Depth Map Extraction:**
 Use a pre-trained monocular depth estimation model to extract a depth map from each video frame, and store it as a column in the Lance dataset.
 Again, explain your reasoning for your choice of model and how the extracted depth maps will be stored.

-## Deliverables

-- **Code Implementation:**
-  Provide a working implementation of the pipeline using Python.
-Your solution should be organized into logical modules (e.g., downloading, transcoding, depth extraction, data storage) and must incorporate Ray for distributed execution of tasks.

-- **Documentation:**
-  Include a README (this file) that explains how to set up, run, and test your project.
-Document any assumptions or design decisions you made.

-- **Testing:**
-  Include basic error handling and, where appropriate, unit tests for your individual modules.
-(Note: full test coverage is not mandatory, but quality and resilience of the implementation are important.)

 ## Setup Instructions